hillgrand/angular-style-guide/README.md

         * **Feature Module** (zero or many / has directory) - a module containing all the necessary components/directives/pipes/services for a feature.

             The modules should represent the different features that the application can have.
-For example if an application has user management feature we should have a user module that contains all the components/directives/pipes/services.
+For example if an application deals with user management it should have a user module that contains all the components/directives/pipes/services that are used for this feature.

             If a specific service has to be used in a different feature module(s) it has to be hoisted to the core module or if we have shared modules with providers to nearest shared module.